Ryanair commits to 12.5% sustainable fuel by 2030

-Ryanair (RYA.I) plans to power 12.5% of its flights with sustainable aviation fuels by 2030, the airline said on Thursday days after the owner of rival British Airways (ICAG.L) committed to using the fuels to power 10% of its flights.
+DUBLIN (Reuters) - Ryanair plans to power 12.5% of its flights with sustainable aviation fuels by 2030, the airline said on Thursday days after the owner of rival British Airways committed to using the fuels to power 10% of its flights.

 Group Chief Executive Michael O’Leary, who has pointed to European Union environmental taxes targeting low-cost carriers as a major threat to the sector, had said earlier this month the proportion would likely be just 3-5% in the coming decade.